-&lt;sup>181 Referral, para.
+&lt;sup>204 Referral, para.
 B(1.1)(b).

 In the 2020 review, we recommended addressing uncontrollable opex risk through a review event mechanism.
 The government accepted our recommendation.
 Under the review event mechanism, an adjustment is made to Seqwater's opex allowance to reflect a material change in costs caused by the occurrence of specified review events, if the change in costs is prudent and efficient.
-Our assessment of Seqwater's proposal to recover review event costs in the current price path period is provided in Chapter 4.
+Our assessment of review event costs in the current price path period is provided in section 4.5.